TRAMONTANE

 Banyuls wines are produced from intense, extremely ripe Grenache Noir that is fortified at around 8% with a neutral grape spirit.
 Akin to Port in some respects, these wines however, are lower in alcohol and much ‘finer’, fresher and balanced.
 True Mediterranen treasures.
 ‘Tradition’ is a NV wine that goes through many years of oxidative ageing in various barrels.
 Match with cured meats, nuts and cheeses.

 "There is a lot going on here in this oxidative style of Banyuls.
 Dried figs, dates, kirsch and notes of caramel and dark chocolate combine with fine elegance and persistence.
-Tannins have fully integrated after 5 years in oak foudres and finishes with a fine medicinal finish." - Matt Stubbs MW & Tim Atkin MW, Languedoc Report.
+Tannins have fully integrated after 5 years in oak foudres and finishes with a fine medicinal finish."93 points - Matt Stubbs MW & Tim Atkin MW, Languedoc Report.

 FURTHER READING